 South End Road was damaged in March 2017 as a result of heavy rains.
-A state emergency declaration, which included Clackamas County, was signed by the governor that allows Clackamas County to be eligible for the federal funding.
+A state emergency declaration, which included Clackamas County, was signed by the governor that allowed Clackamas County to be eligible for the federal funding.
 Federal Emergency Relief Program (ERP) funds were received to stabilize the roadway and slope on South End Road near Coffee Creek (milepost 3.8).

-- Funded through a Federal emergency relief program matched with County Road funds
+- Funded through a federal emergency relief program ($4 million) matched with county road funds ($600,000)